Certified Schools can access this webinar by logging into the learning hub.

 Research by the Gay, Lesbian and Straight Education Network found that close to half (42%) of young LGBTQ+ internet users report being harassed or bullied online – a figure three times higher than among young straight internet users.
 This webinar suggests practical ways to ensure that young people identifying as LGBTQ+ are effectively safeguarded – such as ensuring proper training of all school staff, recognising the potential signs of vulnerability, and adopting appropriate strategies for prevention and intervention in the event of a harmful situation online.

-Here, experienced safeguarding practitioner Beth Davies – with reference to relevant statistics and government guidelines – highlights the breadth and scope of this issue, and outlines why it is increasingly essential that schools stay informed and educated on the topic.
+Here, experienced safeguarding practitioner Beth Davies – with reference to relevant statistics and government guidelines – highlights the breadth and scope of this issue, and outlines why it is increasingly essential that schools and colleges stay informed and educated on the topic.

 Developing a fuller understanding of the LGBTQ+ community and what it actually means when a child or young person identifies as LGBTQ+